-Rear Adm.
-Sadler assumed his current duties in October 2014.
-Previous Flag tours include: director, Maritime Partnership Program, U.S. Naval Forces Europe-Africa/Vice Commander, U.S. 6th Fleet; Commander Naval Air Force Reserve/Deputy Commander Naval Air Forces.
+Rear Admiral Chris Sadler assumed his current duties in October 2014.
+Previous flag tours include: director, Maritime Partnership Program, U.S. Naval Forces Europe-Africa/vice commander, U.S. 6th Fleet; commander Naval Air Force Reserve/deputy commander Naval Air Forces.

 A native of Pittsburgh, Pennsylvania, he graduated from the University of South Carolina in 1982 with a Bachelor of Science degree in Electrical Engineering (cum laude), was elected to The Phi Beta Kappa honor society and earned his commission through the Naval Reserve Officer Training Corps.

 Sadler earned honors in all phases of flight training and reported in June 1985 to the Black Aces of Fighter Squadron 41 aboard the USS Nimitz (CVN 68) flying the F-14A Tomcat.
 He became a wing-qualified landing signal officer and graduated from the Naval Fighter Weapons School (TOPGUN).
 He then reported to the Challengers of Fighter Squadron 43 at Naval Air Station (NAS) Oceana, Virginia, as an adversary pilot flying the A-4/F-5 and teaching overland strike support.